fehmi/simply.js/docs/getting-started.md

 You can also define and use your component while writing them inline without a need of an external file.
 <repl-component download="true" id="nvrh9n07asl89ed"></repl-component>

-This method also can be used to manipulate after loading single file components.
-See [inline components](#/docs/inline-components)
+This method can also be used to manipulate single-file components after they are loaded.
+Refer to [inline components](#/docs/inline-components) for more information.

 ## Preview Your App